 Topgolf – If you need a break from the heat or the sun, this is a great way to get some exercise and have a little fun.

 Treetop Excursion at Panola Mountain – Beginners climbs, night climbs, there is something for everyone (8 and older).

 Tunes from the Tomb at Oakland Cemetery – This all-day music festival is for the whole family!
 There are two main stages, and buskers situated around the tombs and monuments.
 Everything from rock-n-roll to jazz to classical.
-Food trucks and drinks (including beer and wine) are on site!
-Note: No 2021 date has yet been announced.
+Food trucks and drinks (including beer and wine) are on-site!

 Water play at Blue Heron Nature Preserve – Looking for a place to cool off this summer?
 Take a short hike to the water at Blue Heron.
 The nature trail is mostly shaded, and the water here is very shallow.
 Great for kids of all ages, but especially for the youngest ones.
 There is also plenty of sand here, so bring a few toys as well!